 [These courses are deemed “met in the major” upon completion of the courses listed (even though the courses are not approved for GE).
 This is true whether or not the student completes the major.]

-It is important for Pre-Nursing and other freshman who are interested in the Pre-licensure BSN (Nursing) major to visit the School of Nursing website, attend informational sessions and seek academic advisement to assist with development of alternate major plans.
+It is important for Pre-nursing and other freshman who are interested in the Pre-licensure BSN (Nursing) major to visit the School of Nursing website, attend informational sessions and as a first year student seek academic advisement at the Undergraduate Advising Center (UAC) in ADM 211, whereas continuing students should seek advising at the Student Resource Center (SRC) in HSS 254 to assist with development of alternate major plans.

 |What upper division courses should I take in my first semester as a transfer student for this major?||

-Transfer Nursing majors enroll in the semester 1 Pre-licensure BSN courses:
+Transfer nursing majors enroll in the semester 1 Pre-licensure BSN courses:

-Students must have formally applied and been admited into the Pre-licensure nursing major to be eligable for enrollment in School of Nursing courses.|
+Students must have formally applied and been admitted into the Pre-licensure Nursing program to be eligible for enrollment in SoN courses.

-|Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||Students must have formally applied and been admited into the Pre-licensure nursing major to be eligable for enrollment in School of Nursing courses.|
+|Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||Students must have formally applied and been admitted into the Pre-licensure Nursing major to be eligible for enrollment in SoN courses.|

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||No.|